 If you need to arrange roadside assistance for yourself, Ford Motor Company will reimburse a reasonable amount.
-To obtain reimbursement information, U.S. Ford or Mercury vehicles customers call 1-800-241-3673; Lincoln vehicle customers call 1-800-521-4140.
+To obtain reimbursement information, U.S. Ford or Mercury vehicles customers call 1-800-521-4140.

 Canadian customers who need to obtain reimbursement information, call 1-800-665-2006.